The journey to Charco Azul is as stunning as the destination.

 Patillas

-Patillas is a coastal town in southeastern Puerto Rico that often flies under the radar of both visitors and locals.
-What's surprising about Patillas is that it's both a mountain town and a beach town.
+Patillas is a coastal town in southeastern Puerto Rico that flies under the radar of visitors and locals alike.
+What's surprising about Patillas is that it's both a mountain and a beach town.
 Those who prefer hiking and hidden watering holes will have plenty to explore around Carite State Forest.
-But if you're looking for a tranquil beach to spend the day there are several just off the scenic PR-3 road.
+Travelers who prefer to soak up the sun can find several secluded beaches just off of scenic PR-3 road.

 Carite State Forest

-The Carite State Forest was established in 1939 and its nearly 7,000 acres are spread across the municipalities of Cayey, Caguas, San Lorenzo, Guayama, and Patillas.
-Over 50 species of birds inhabit the forest and there are over 200 species of plants.
-You can pick up some roasted pork to go at the Guavate lechoneras (pork restaurants) just up the street in Cayey and have a picnic at one of the recreational areas near Guavate or Charco Azul.
+Carite State Forest was established in 1939, and its approximately 7,000 acres spread through the municipalities of Cayey, Caguas, San Lorenzo, Guayama, and Patillas.
+Over 50 species of birds inhabit the forest, and there are more than 200 species of plants to observe.
+Pick up roasted pork at the Guavate lechoneras (pork restaurants) up the street in Cayey and have a picnic at Charco Azul.

 Charco Azul

-The most famous attraction in Patillas is Charco Azul, which translates into Blue Pool.
-This is a natural swimming pool with deep blue waters, accessible via an easy trail that crosses through the Carite forest and over the river.
-The trail takes about 20 minutes to walk and once you reach Charco Azul there are recreational facilities like picnic tables and cement grills, as well as an area designated for camping.
+The most famous attraction in Patillas is Charco Azul, which translates to Blue Pool.
+This natural swimming pool with deep blue waters is accessible via an easy trail that crosses through the Carite Forest and over the river.
+The trail takes about 20 minutes to walk, and once you reach Charco Azul there are recreational facilities like picnic tables, cement grills, and campsites.

 Tres Chorros and Survivor Waterfall